agiggey/GDrive-Ransomware-Research/README.md

 Please only run this code if you fully understand what it is doing, as this code can result in encrypting your files with no way to decrypt them.

-While the base code will encrypt with a static key used for Encryption and Decryption
+While the base code will encrypt with a static key, please be sure to save this to disk if you utilize this program.

 ```javascript
 const key = crypto.scryptSync(password, "salt", 32);